Whoopie pie

-The whoopie pie, alternatively called a black moon, gob (Pittsburgh area), black-and-white, bob, or BFO (for Big Fat Oreo), is an American baked confection that people consider either a cookie, pie, sandwich, or cake.
-It consists of two round mound-shaped pieces of cake—usually chocolate, but sometimes pumpkin, gingerbread, or other flavored cakes—with a sweet, creamy filling, marshmallow, or frosting sandwiched between them.
+The whoopie pie, alternatively called a black moon, gob (Pittsburgh area), black-and-white, or bob, is an American baked confection that is considered as either a cookie, pie, or cake.
+A Whoopie Pie is composed of two round, mound-shaped pieces of cake (traditionally chocolate cake, although sometimes available with pumpkin, gingerbread, or other flavored cake), sandwiching a sweet, fluffy and creamy filling (somewhat like a marshmallow creme-based buttercream).

 History

 While people consider the whoopie pie a New England classic and a Pennsylvania Amish tradition, vendors sell whoopie pies throughout the United States.

+In the Pittsburgh, Pennsylvania, region, people refer to the dessert as "Gob."
+The Dutch Maid Bakery in Johnstown, Pennsylvania, trademarked the term in 1980 when Tim Yost purchased the rights to the name and process.

 Maine officially recognized the whoopie pie as its state treat in 2011 (not to be confused with the official state dessert, which is blueberry pie).

-In the Pittsburgh region, people refer to the dessert as "Gob."
-The Dutch Maid Bakery in Johnstown trademarked the term in 1980 when Tim Yost purchased the rights to the name and process.

-On March 26, 2011, creators in South Portland, Maine made the world's largest whoopie pie, which weighed in at 1,062 lb.
+On March 26, 2011, creators in South Portland, Maine, made the world's largest whoopie pie, which weighed in at 1,062 lb.
 The event sold pieces of the giant whoopie pie and used the proceeds to send Maine-made whoopie pies to soldiers serving overseas.
 The previous record holder, from Pennsylvania, weighed 200 lb.

-The town of Dover-Foxcroft, in Piscataquis County, Maine, has hosted the Maine Whoopie Pie Festival since 2009.
+The town of Dover-Foxcroft, Maine, has hosted the Maine Whoopie Pie Festival since 2009.
 In 2014, more than 7,500 people attended the festival.
 The 2013 festival had eight different whoopie pie vendors in attendance.
 Bakers from across Maine compete for the top whoopie pie in several categories.